Filing for Divorce in Maryland

 One of the most frightening aspects of going through a divorce, negotiating child custody, or dealing with any other aspect of family law, is the unknown.
 Unfamiliar experiences and uncertain outcomes making real, permanent changes to your life can cause a great deal of anxiety, and we feel that it is our job to try to minimize that anxiety as much as possible.

 What are the Two Types of Divorce in Maryland?

-A divorce action is a court order legally ending a marriage.
-In Maryland, there are two types of divorce: limited divorce and absolute divorce.
 At Rice Law, we help clients with both types of divorces.
 We can explain the differences between the two types of divorce and help you determine the best way to move forward in your situation.

 What is a Limited Divorce?